in-toto/witness/README.md

   RunType = attestation.PreRunType
 ```

-The attestation types are used when we write policy against these attestations.
+The attestation types are used when we evaluate policy against these attestations.

 ## Attestor Security Model

 Attestations are only as secure as the data that feeds them.
-Where possible cyrtographic material should be validated, evidence of validation should be included in the attestation for out-of-band validation.
+Where possible cryptographic material should be validated, evidence of validation should be included in the attestation for out-of-band validation.

-Examples of cryptographic validation is found in the GCP, AWS, and GitLab attestors.
+Examples of cryptographic validation is found in the [GCP](https://github.com/testifysec/witness/tree/main/pkg/attestation/gcp-iit), [AWS](https://github.com/testifysec/witness/blob/main/pkg/attestation/aws-iid/aws-iid.go), and [GitLab](https://github.com/testifysec/witness/tree/main/pkg/attestation/gitlab) attestors.

 ## Attestor Life Cycle